 1. Failure can’t kill Your Edge

 The Gospel of John is about the divinity of Christ.
-Hence John is very keen about elaborating Jesus’ resurrection.
+Hence John is very keen on elaborating on Jesus’ resurrection.
 Apart from Mary Magdalen’s testimony (John 20:11-18), he has recorded 3 different encounters (John 20:19-22; 24-29) the disciples had with the risen Lord.
 In this passage, John describes another post-resurrection encounter.

 In John 21:3 Peter says ‘I am going fishing’.
 In Greek, however, the verse sounds like ‘Simon Peter said, I am going back to fishing’.
 Peter followed Jesus for 3 years and yet denied Jesus three times.
-Peter believed he’s a failure and useless to the Lord.
+Peter believed he was a failure and useless to the Lord.
 He decided to return to his former profession.

 Peter’s behavior mustn’t surprise us.
 After all, he was an ordinary man.
 What amazes us is the response of the six that were with him.
 They said ‘We’ll come too’.
 Even in failure Peter still had not lost his edge.

 On March 26, 1992, Mike Tyson was charged with rape and sentenced to six years in prison.
 He didn’t practice while in prison and was released after three years.
 However, in his first ‘comeback fight’ Tyson knocked out his opponent Peter Mcneeley within 86 seconds!

 Like Peter, all of us want to go back to fishing at some point in life.
 When it happens remember that the God who called you is faithful (1 Thessalonians 5:24).
 Failure cannot disqualify you in his eyes.
 Continue to serve him even when you feel like everything is over because failure can’t kill the edge God has given you.

 2. Failure can’t kill the Presence